 Even food you have heard of gets an unusual twist – I nearly passed on a scoop of the Marinated Herring on Red Cabbage at lunch, I’m so glad I didn’t, it was one of the best things I’d ever eaten.
 I might not choose a dish that mixes watermelon and olives again though.
 That didn’t work so well.

-3) The treatment menu.
+3) The Treatment Menu.

 In past visits I have been rubbed with shells and a stick with a big crystal on, this time I choose The Golden Touch – a treatment that saw me scrubbed with caviar, wrapped in champagne infused clay then moisturised with a lotion containing gold dust.

-For £72 you get five treatments in one 70 minute session.
+For £72 you get five treatments in one 70-minute session.
 This is excellent value – it starts with a body scrub using the aforementioned caviar scrub (thankfully more sugary than fish smelling), then you have the wrap (sadly not wine smelling) and while that is working its wrappy magic, you get a little mini facial.

 When they make me ‘writer in residence’ I will also have time to try out the Bamboo Massage (rubbed down with a stick – since I wrote this piece I have actually tried this at Champneys) and the Chakra Silks treatment (which seems to involve bits of coloured material and Reiki energy).

 There was a large family group celebrating a birthday there while I was there – and I only realised because they left at the same time as me and had the leftovers of a cake and one of them was carrying lots of gift bags marked Happy Birthday!

-Of course not everything in the garden is perfect.
+Of course, not everything in the garden is perfect.
 I wouldn’t be doing you justice if I didn’t mention I couple of things that are referred to as Ragdale Marmite – and may, or may not, influence your enjoyment of the place.

 I love this and spend at least 15 minutes making my decision and ticking the little boxes – my mother absolutely hates it and would prefer to go to a restaurant to eat.
 Speaking to other people it seems we are not alone in being divided of opinion.

-This is rare in most places I’ve stayed at recently and again, while I find it quite cosy, if you’re looking forward to starfishing about in a huge hotel room bed you might be a bit disappointed to find yourself in something that reminds you of your teen years.
+This is rare in most places I’ve stayed at recently and again, while I find it quite cosy if you’re looking forward to starfishing about in a huge hotel room bed you might be a bit disappointed to find yourself in something that reminds you of your teen years.

-3) The cost.
+3) The Cost

 This is the only thing I personally don’t like about Ragdale, most packages are a minimum of two nights – AND you can’t arrive until after 3pm (for most breaks) on the first day – if you have a long drive home, that makes it only one full day for a minimum of £296 a person.
-In my mind that’s the same price as a week’s holiday somewhere hot.
+In my mind, that’s the same price as a week’s holiday somewhere hot.

-Admittedly, two nights at Ragdale Hall are as relaxing as a week in the sun, not to mention that for £300 I’d probably end up somewhere hot that also has bedbugs and a donkey roommate but it’s still enough to just make Ragdale Hall a once every two year experience, not the once or twice a year trip I’d like it to be.
+Admittedly, two nights at Ragdale Hall are as relaxing as a week in the sun, not to mention that for £300 I’d probably end up somewhere hot that also has bedbugs and a donkey roommate but it’s still enough to just make Ragdale Hall a once every two-year experience, not the once or twice a year trip I’d like it to be.